blackkalivirus-stack/Gigigold/GUIDE_TO_APK.md

     *   Ensure the `dist` folder exists (run `npm run build`).

 *   **App looks different on phone?**
     *   This app uses Tailwind via CDN for styling.
-Ensure your phone has an internet connection, or configure Tailwind locally for offline support.
+Ensure your phone has an internet connection.